Aleksander-Solo/BookShop/README.md

 # BookShop
-Application for browsing and buying books. the application is based on ASP .Net MVC framework (.Net 5).
+Application for browsing and buying books.
+The application is based on ASP .Net MVC framework (.Net 5).
 The main functionalities of the application are:
 - shopping cart service (using sessions)
 - database operations (EFCore)